-Once a claim has been submitted by the association to its insurance carrier, the carrier will evaluate the claim and the insurance policy to determine if there is coverage for the claim.
+Duty to Defend.
+An insurance carrier's duty to defend is much broader than their indemnity obligations.
+Depending on the claim, the carrier may readily agree to defend the association but may not agree to pay any judgment against the association.
+Generally, once a claim has been submitted by the association to its insurance carrier, the carrier will evaluate the claim to determine if the policy covers the the claim.
 Once that is done, the carrier will issue one of the following letters: